FAQ: How do I synchronise more than one copy of RadioDJ to the same database?

 Its not particularly hard to do.

-“A Windows install will work just as well, Once you’ve configured the firewall to allow connections on port 3306”
+A Windows database install should work just as well,as long as you’ve configured the firewall to allow connections on port 3306.

 You can find out how to create a new SQL user Here

 We connect to the MariaDB server using the database setup tool and point that to IP of the PI running the MariaDB database (e.g: 192.168.0.10)